Last week this was a theme in the Implementing SAFe class Ofer Cohen and I ran in Waltham, MA.

 … Scrum could be considered a framework, as it leaves room for teams to choose their own technical processes, development roles, etc. XP might be considered a methodology, as it provides guidelines for all the same things that Scrum does, along with relevant technical practices. …

 With this in mind, what we emphasize in the workshop is the options and choices you have when you Implement SAFe.
-Yes, some people look at SAFe and see a methodology that tells you how to estimate, prioritize, plan, how your kanban boards should look like and what questions to ask in each Scrum of Scrums.
+Yes, some people look at SAFe and see a methodology that tells you how to estimate, prioritize, and plan, how your kanban boards should look like and what questions to ask in each Scrum of Scrums.
 We prefer to see all of those as a good set of options to start within many contexts, but not necessarily best practices that always work.

 For example, we don’t believe story point estimation is necessarily the best way to estimate in all cases.
 We believe that sometimes it’s enough to just count stories.